 There’s one thing about long-term goals that isn’t great.

-Moving forward, you can also categorize goals based on the results you want to achieve instead of the time period.
+Moving forward, you can also start goal setting based on the results you want to achieve instead of the time period.

 You can learn more about how to set successful career goals here.